Harry Enfield: Films

 In 2000, Enfield appeared in his first leading film role playing Kevin alongside Kathy Burke, who played the character's (male) friend Perry—roles originally created for Enfield's television series—in Kevin & Perry Go Large (2000).
 The film charted the pair's attempt to become professional DJs by travelling to the nightclubs of Ibiza and pestering their idol, the DJ Eyeball Paul, played by Rhys Ifans, while gaining love and losing their virginity.
 Enfield also appeared as King George VI in Churchill: The Hollywood Years (2004), a satire on Hollywood's tendency to change elements of history.
-In 2012, he starred with Simon Callow in the film Acts of Gordfrey.
+In 2012, he starred with Simon Callow in the film Acts of Godfrey.

 He reprised his role as Martin in The Bad Education Movie (2015).
 He appeared as Bill in the 2015 film Scottish Mussel.

 In 2015 Enfield and Jessica Hynes appeared as Mr and Mrs Jackson in a BBC film of the Arthur Ransome children's novel Swallows and Amazons.

 In 2022, Enfield appeared as Tony Blair in the made-for-television biographical musical comedy film Prince Andrew: The Musical.